Navigation » List of Schools » California State University, Northridge » Sociology » Soc 324 – Sociology of Sex Gender » 2019 » Quiz 4

 A if students feel more positively toward their teachers they will do better in the class.

-B people with more positive outlooks do worse on exams.
+B people with more pessimistic personalities do better on exams.

 C having unrealistically positive views of yourself motivates effort and persistence on challenging tasks.